Chapter 17: Shenandoah II: Leadership and Survival

 of drops.
 On the way to their ambush site, B Company ambush patrol

-walked only 250 meters from their base camp perimeter, before they
+walked only 250 meters from their base camp perimeter before they

-attack.
 However, now, those essential guides had been shot to pieces by

 Caudill's veteran ambush patrol, which meant there would be no one to

-Oestreicher, was killed.
-Paul's body was not immediately found.
-As the
+wounded, and a third man, Paul Oestreicher, was killed.
+Paul's body was

-side of the perimeter, which did two things.
-Number one, those rounds
+raining down on B Company's side of the perimeter, which did two things.

-wounded one of the most well-liked members of B Company, my buddy, Earl
+Number one, those rounds wounded one of the most well-liked members of B

-Dingle, as he was returning with that same patrol, which had just been
+Company, my buddy, Earl Dingle, as he was returning with that same

-mind that an all-out attack on the perimeter was imminent.
-Taken from
+removed all doubt from anyone's mind that an all-out attack on the

-pieced together information of conversations and reports, here is a
+conversations and reports, here is a probable word picture of events, as

-side of the perimeter.
+they happened next, on B Company's side of the perimeter.

 The enemy shelling stopped, but the rain did not.
-Never-the-less
+Nevertheless,

 it was time for Caudill to put himself into motion and check on his